ansible-collections/community.vmware/docs/community.vmware.vmware_vsan_health_info_module.rst

 Synopsis
 --------
-- Gather information about a VMware vSAN cluster's health
+- Gather information about a VMware vSAN cluster's health.